Geodan/cow/README.md

 Client should:
     1. assign CID to self.
     2. Let the world know about self with  'newPeer'
-    3. Let the world know about own herd with 'herdInfo'
+    3. Let the world know about own project with 'projectInfo'
     4. Sent feature idlist to world with 'newPeerFidList'

 #### peerGone